- Search The Registry

 - My Account

-The Immorality Amendment Act, 1988 (Act No. 2 of 1988) renamed the Immorality Act, 1957 to the Sexual Offences Act, 1957.
-It criminalized, for the first time, a woman having sex with a person under the age of consent, for that purpose setting the age of consent at 16 for a boy and 19 for a girl.
+The Immorality Amendment Act, 1988 (Act No. 2 of 1988) was renamed the Immorality Act, 1957 to the Sexual Offences Act 1957.
+It criminalized, for the first time, a woman having sex with a person under the age of consent, setting the age of consent at 16 for a boy and 19 for a girl.
 The men-at-a-party offense (section 20A) was invalidated in 1998 by the Constitutional Court in the case of the National Coalition for Gay and Lesbian Equality v Minister of Justice.

-The Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007 repealed most of the remaining provisions of the 1957 act.
+The Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, repealed most of the remaining provisions of the 1957 act.
 The only provisions still in force are those related to prostitution.
-The increased age of consent of nineteen for same-sex sexual activity (as opposed to sixteen for opposite-sex sexual activity) was invalidated in 2008 in the case of Geldenhuys v National Director of Public Prosecutions, although by that time the discriminatory provisions had been repealed by the 2007 amendment act.
+The increased age of consent of nineteen for same-sex sexual activity (as opposed to sixteen for opposite-sex sexual activity) was invalidated in 2008 in the case of Geldenhuys v National Director of Public Prosecutions.
+However, by that time, the 2007 amendment act had repealed the discriminatory provisions.